xregistry/spec/core/spec.md

 Creating and updating of Resources via HTTP MAY be done using the HTTP `POST`, `PUT` or `PATCH` methods as described below:

-`POST /GROUPs/gID/RESOURCEs[?meta&inline]`
+`POST /GROUPs/gID/RESOURCEs\[?inline]`

 Where:
 - This API MUST create or update one or more Resources within the specified Group.
-- When the `meta` query parameter is present, the HTTP body MUST contain a map of Resources to be create or updated, serialized as xRegistry metadata.
+- The HTTP body MUST contain a map of Resources to be created or updated, serialized as xRegistry metadata.
-- When the `meta` query parameter is absent, the request is to create or update a single Resource and the HTTP body MUST be that Resource's document and there MUST be an `xRegistry-id` HTTP header with the ID of the Resource.

-`PUT   /GROUPs/gID/RESOURCEs/rID[?meta&inline]`
+`PUT   /GROUPs/gID/RESOURCEs/rID\[$meta]\[?inline]`
-`PATCH /GROUPs/gID/RESOURCEs/rID[?meta&inline]`
+`PATCH /GROUPs/gID/RESOURCEs/rID\[$meta]\[?inline]`

 Where:
-- This API MUST create or update a single Resource in the Group.
+- These APIs MUST create or update a single Resource in the Group.
-- When the `meta` query parameter is present, the HTTP body MUST be an xRegistry serialization of the Resource.
+- When `$meta` is present, the HTTP body MUST be an xRegistry serialization of the Resource.
-- When the `meta` query parameter is absent, the HTTP body MUST contain the Resource's document (an empty body means the document is to be empty).
+- When `$meta` is absent, the HTTP body MUST contain the Resource's document (an empty body means the document is to be empty).

-`POST /GROUPs/gID/RESOURCEs/rID[?meta&setdefaultversionid=vID`
+`POST /GROUPs/gID/RESOURCEs/rID\[$meta]\[?setdefaultversionid=vID]`

 Where:
-- This operation is an alias for
-  `POST /GROUPs/gID/RESOURCEs/rID/versions[?meta&setdefaultversionid=vID`
-  (the next section) and the same rules apply.
+- This API MUST create, or update, a single new Version of the specified Resource.
+- When `$meta` is present, the HTTP body MUST be an xRegistry serialization of the Version that is to be created or updated.
+Note that the `id` in the serialization, if present, MUST be for the Version, not the Resource.
+- When the `$meta` is absent, the HTTP body MUST contain the Version's document (an empty body means the document is to be empty).
+Note that the xRegistry metadata (e.g. the Version's `id`) MAY be included as HTTP headers.

-`POST /GROUPs/gID/RESOURCEs/rID/versions[?meta&setdefaultversionid=vID`
+`POST /GROUPs/gID/RESOURCEs/rID/versions[?setdefaultversionid=vID]`

 Where:
 - This API MUST create or update one or more Versions of the Resource.
-- When `meta` is present, the HTTP body MUST contain a map of Versions to be create or updated, serialized as xRegistry metadata.
+- The HTTP body MUST contain a map of Versions to be create or updated, serialized as xRegistry metadata.
+Note that the `id` of each entry in the map MUST be the Version's `id` not the Resource's.
-- When `meta` is absent, the request MUST create or update a single Version and the HTTP body MUST be that Version's document.
-  - Additionally, a successful response MUST look like the result of a `PUT /GROUPs/gID/RESOURCEs/rID/versions/vID` with respect to HTTP status (`201` not `200`), HTTP headers and response body (new Version's document, not the "default" Version's).
 - If the Resource does not exist prior to this operation, and therefore it is implicitly created, the following rules apply:
   - If there is only one Version created, then it MUST become the default